-- (a) A common faculty professional development fund will be set at a point seven of one percent (0.7%) of the annual BCGEU salary. - (b) Purpose: The BCGEU Common Professional Development Fund is in support of various types of professional development activities.
+(a) A common faculty professional development fund will be set at a 0.7% of the annual BCGEU salary.

+(b) Purpose: The BCGEU Common Professional Development Fund is in support of various types of professional development activities.
 Such professional development is for the maintenance and development of the employee's professional competence and effectiveness.
 The purpose is to assist employees to remain current and active in their discipline and program.
 The fund is not meant to replace any existing development or educational funds.

-(c) Process: The parties will mutually agree on a process and criteria for the review and adjudication of employee applications to the fund.
+(c) Process: The Parties will mutually agree on a process and criteria for the review and adjudication of employee applications to the fund.
 The process will include the recommendation of adjudicated applications to the applicable senior administrator or designate.
 The senior administrator is responsible for the final approval of applications.